alters-mit/asset_bundle_creator/doc/animation_creator.md

 # AnimationCreator API

-AnimationCreator asset bundles of .anim files.
+AnimationCreator generates animation asset bundles.

 AnimationCreator accepts .anim and .fbx source files.
 If the source file is a .fbx, AnimationCreator will automatically extract the animation.